Men linked to white supremacist group plead not guilty

 U.S. Magistrate Judge Timothy Sullivan ordered all three defendants to remain in federal custody while they await a trial in Greenbelt, Maryland.

-Mathews, 27, and Lemley also were indicted last month in Delaware on separate but related charges.
+Mathews and Lemley also were indicted last month in Delaware on separate but related charges.

 FBI agents arrested Mathews, Lemley and Bilbrough as part of a broader investigation of The Base.
 Authorities in Georgia and Wisconsin also arrested four other men linked to the group.